Silent rooftop wind turbines could generate half of a household’s energy needs

 4. Geothermal.
 Anything to do with extracting heat from within the planet.
 Note than around half the heat inside the earth is a product of the planet’s formation, the other half is believed to be nuclear-derived.

-• Joel Baird says:
+• Joel Baird on said:

 …by that rationale, the sun is powered by nuclear fusion therefor the wind is nuclear powered.

-• Robert says:
+• Robert on said:

 Well, in that case, fossil fuel is “solar’.
 It takes “solar” energy to grow the plants that the dinosaurs ate.
 They died, rotted and turned into petroleum.
 Same goes for coal, but there the plants died and turned into coal.